Sugar stocks rally on higher ethanol demand

 Shortfall in global sugar production

-The record domestic production of sugar comes on the back of expected shortfall in global sugar production due to 8 mt of lower production each in Brazil and Thailand, two of the world's largest sugar exporters.
+The record domestic production comes on the back of expected shortfall in global sugar output due to 8 mt of lower production each in Brazil and Thailand, two of the world's largest sugar exporters.

-The shortfall in global sugar production has resulted in a sharp increase in global prices of sugar which, experts believe, is likely to sustain.
+The shortfall in global output has resulted in a sharp increase in l prices of sugar, which, experts believe, is likely to sustain.

 In a bid to cut excess inventory and have a stable pricing mechanism, the government incentivised exports and made realisation from ethanol production attractive.